ColinMichaels/Plunderverse/replit.md

 # Plunderverse - Compressed Technical Specification

 ## Overview
-"Plunderverse" is a 3D space outlaw game, inspired by Firefly, set in a bankrupt solar system in 2149.
+"Plunderverse" is a 3D space outlaw game, set in a bankrupt solar system in 2149.
 Built with React, Three.js, and Express, the game allows players to be smugglers and space outlaws engaging in dynamic gameplay loops: trade and survival, mission and story progression, and combat and notoriety management.
 The game features a procedurally generated, economically driven solar system, aiming to deliver a highly replayable outlaw experience with a rich narrative and emergent gameplay.

 ## User Preferences
 Preferred communication style: Simple, everyday language.